Yayladağı: Demographics

 After the Syrian Civil War broke out, nearly 2,000 Syrian Turkmen moved here from Turkmen Mountain.

 Geography

-Today, Yayladağı itself is a small town of 5,717 people as of 2000 census, providing the district with a health centre, high schools and other basics.
+Today, Yayladağı itself is a small town, providing the district with a health centre, high schools and other basics.

 This is a mountainous district with a typical Mediterranean climate of hot, dry summers and warm, wet winters, but being inland and high up, Yayladağı is cooler than most of Hatay, even seeing snow on the mountain peaks in winter.
 The main source of income is agriculture, 96 km2 of the land (small valleys and plateau in the mountains) is cultivated with olives, tobacco, vegetables, grains and other crops, the remainder is forest and mountain.
 The mountainsides are covered with pine, sandalwood and rough oak, or else shrubs including bay, thyme and oleander.
 Animals, especially goats, are grazed on the hillsides.